Sheldon Jackson: North to Alaska

 Healy and Jackson became allies of a sort.
 During visits to Siberia (across the Bering Sea from the Alaskan coast), Healy had observed that the Chukchi people in the remote Asian area had domesticated reindeer and used them for food, travel, and clothing.
 Recognizing the decline in the seal and whale populations for native consumption because of growing commercial fishing activities, and to aid Eskimos in transportation, Jackson and Healy made numerous trips into Siberia and helped import nearly 1,300 reindeer to bolster the livelihoods of Native people.
 These became valuable tools in the provision of food, clothing and other necessities for Native peoples.
-This work was noted in the New York Sun newspaper in 1894.
+This work was noted in the New York newspaper The Sun in 1894.

 Jackson was convinced that Americanization was the key to the future of Alaskan Natives.
 He discouraged the use of indigenous languages, traditional cultural practices, and spiritual celebrations.
 Because he was worried that Native cultures would vanish with no records of their past (a process which his own educational efforts accelerated), he collected artifacts from those cultures on his many trips throughout the region.

 Jackson believed he could further his goals for the Alaskan natives through politics.
 He became a close friend of U.S. President Benjamin Harrison.
 He worked toward the passage of the Organic Act of 1884, which ensured that Alaska would begin to set up a judicial system and receive aid for education.
 As a result, Sheldon Jackson was appointed as the First General Agent of Education in Alaska.